 HOPE Coalition provides the following programs and support for individuals and families in need:

 ● Haven of Hope domestic violence shelter – A secure, 24 bed emergency shelter for women and their children under age 18.
 Services include support groups, safety planning, legal advocacy, information and referrals, and a 24-hour crisis hotline.

 ● Sexual Assault Services – In addition to our 24-hour crisis and support hotline, we also provide: support groups; advocacy during medical exams, law enforcement interviews, and civil or criminal court matters; safety planning; assistance in securing emergency services; assistance in filing victim compensation claims; collaboration with other social service providers; and access to culturally-appropriate interpreters and materials.

 ● Community Care Fund – Providing assistance to families in crisis who are unable to pay for basic necessities or living expenses (rent, food, utilities,etc.).
 Our program focuses on developing self-sufficiency to help reduce future needs.
 We also provide housing assessment and release planning for inmates at Goodhue County Adult Detention Center.

 Since our genesis in 1990 as the Red Wing Area Coalition for Transitional Housing, our organization has achieved a great deal.
-In 1995 we opened our domestic violence shelter, Haven of Hope, (originally called The Women’s Center), which helps women, and their children find safety and rebuild their lives after fleeing domestic abuse.
+In 1995 we opened our domestic violence shelter, Haven of Hope, (originally called The Women’s Center), which helps women and their children find safety and rebuild their lives after fleeing domestic abuse.
 The following year we launched Kids Count, our program focusing solely on children experiencing or witnessing violence and abuse.
-In 2006, we took over management of the Community Care Fund–a collaboration of local churches, foundations, and the United Way of Goodhue, Wabasha and Pierce Counties–to provide a general fund for people seeking help with basic needs.
+In 2006, we took over management of the Community Care Fund, supported by local churches, foundations, and the United Way of Goodhue, Wabasha and Pierce Counties – to provide a general fund for people seeking help with basic needs.

 We serve about 1,200 clients each year in the following ways: